-For some people it’s their genetic: they were born with big calves or their calves just grow like weed.
+For some people it’s their genetic: they were born with big calves or their calves just grow like weeds.
 For others, building big calves can be painstaking like watching grass grow.
-Countless of exercises and reps with little or no progress at all: The calves just are not responding at all.
+Countless exercises and reps with little or no progress at all: The calves just are not responding at all.
 Calves are often considered the most difficult muscle group in the body to develop, but they respond to resistance training like any other muscle.
 You just have to prioritize them and train them from several angles and with a combination of heavy and light weights.

 Prioritize your calf workouts

 One of the best ways to target your calves for growth is to prioritize them in your workout routine.
 This can be done in two ways.
 One by dedicating a specific day for calves only.
 This way will give you ample time to work the calves thoroughly and use as much volume as you want to exhaust all muscle fibers.
 The other way is by working on your calves first in the beginning of your workouts.
 This entails performing all of your calves exercises before you start working on another body part.
 This second way is, however, less preferred to the first method if you calves are lagging and you are targeting maximal muscle growth in minimal time.

 Use heavy weight/low reps and light weight/high reps